JeppeKlitgaard/DTU-02613-TimeSeries/Assignment4/report/report.typ

   a = 0.7906; quad B=[0.1313 \, 0.0031 \, 0.2524]^T; quad c=0.8863; quad sigma_1 = 1e-3; quad sigma_2 = 1e-3
 $ <eq:2.2_parameter_estimates>

-It was notable, that the variances $sigma_1^2 \, sigma_2^2$ were always pushed to the lower boundary of the given contraint, no matter the initialization.
+It was notable, that the variances $sigma_1^2 \, sigma_2^2$ were always pushed to the lower boundary of the given constraint, no matter the initialization.
 This could imply, that the model can explain the observations $Y_t$ very well without added noise, or that the noise in the system is not of additive nature.

 #figure(
   image(